-Estimates of recreational salmon catches are very uncertain.
-Estimates are available from Finland and also from Estonia in some years.
 The major part of the recreational salmon catch is taken at sea using gillnets.
 The river fishery takes place in the Finnish and Estonian rivers and is mainly rod fishing.
 The river Kymijoki has comprised the major proportion of the recreational river catches in the area.
-However, in 2017 total river catches in Estonian rivers increased to almost 2 t.
+However, in 2017 total river catches in Estonian rivers increased to almost 2 tonnes.
+In 2018 catches in Estonian rivers were about 1 tonne.
 River fishing is allowed in all but one (Loobu) of the mixed rivers, and it is prohibited in the three wild rivers.